gsej/polytunnel-monitor/webapp/notes.md

 put settings (polling interval, folder name for data files etc) in file rather than hard coded

 cleanup markup on pi page

-improve range selection

-remove excessive data from early files - one sample per 5 mins should be ok

 fix uptime measurements